emipa606/BoomModExpanded/README.md

 - Added options for selecting exploding conditions
 - Works well with [Predators Hunt Boom Critters](https://steamcommunity.com/sharedfiles/filedetails/?id=2324221340) by velcroboy333
+- Added support for the explosion hediffs added by Vanilla Expanded and Alpha Genes

 Requested by Malminas